Keywords

 Because the variable we are trying to access from

-is a non-static variable.
+main()is a non-static variable.

 ... and

-cannot be used on main()
+thiscannot be used on main().

 If it

-will represent the object of the parent class.
+thisrepresents an object of the class itself, it superwill represent the object of the parent class.

 Consider this example: